Journey from an Intern to Solutions Team Member: Part 3 of 3

 Continued from Journey from an Intern to Solutions Team Member: Part 2 of 3

 The existing site on the Kanji project had a lot of complex customizations and above all it was in Drupal 6, using Ubercart.
-Keeping this in mind, I discussed this with the technical team and suggested to the client that, it will be better if we could separate the current site from the marketplace and start a new D7 site with Drupal commerce enabled.
+Keeping this in mind, I discussed this with the technical team and suggested to the client that, it will be better if we could separate the current site from the marketplace and start a new D7 site with Drupal commerce-enabled.
 We convinced her that, if we go with the Commerce Kickstart distribution, it will definitely help us to get a head start as it already had Drupal commerce integrated.
-We provided her with demo and screenshots and explained to her how the other tasks which were not in commerce kickstart could be implemented.
+We provided her with a demo and screenshots and explained to her how the other tasks which were not in commerce kickstart could be implemented.
 She agreed to the idea and signed the contract with us.

-Building relationship with client
+Building Relationship with Client

 During development, she had a lot of concerns about various points.
 Alongside the daily development tasks, I ended up sending close to 6 to 7 emails addressing each of her queries almost every day.
 She was happy with our prompt responses which resulted in a good relationship with Zyxware and helped us to successfully complete the project.
 She still approaches us for new features to be added to her site.